michelangelorosa/ing-sw-2021-Piferi-Rosa-Rossi/README.md

 ```
 java -jar client.jar
 ```
-Client jar name depends on the specific OS Version used.
+- Client jar name depends on the specific OS Version used.
+- For Windows only: to enable the colours in cmd.exe it is necessary to run the .bat file found inside the Windows folder.

 #### Keep in Mind
 To correctly run the Game in GUI mode, one must use the client.jar file corresponding to his own Operative System.